nihalshah-dev/langchain-customer-sentiment-analysis/README.md

-# 🧠 LangChain-Powered Customer Sentiment Analyzer
+# 🛍️ LangChain Customer Sentiment Analyzer

-A LangChain project that leverages LLMs to analyze customer emails from a fictional mega retail brand — **BuyBuy** — and determine:
+This project uses **LangChain** and **LLMs** to extract insights from synthetic customer emails at a fictional mega retail store — **BuyBuy**.

-- 📦 Which **product category** has the most negative sentiment
-- 🏪 Which **store location** receives the most complaints

 ---

-## 🚀 Use Case
+## 📌 Use Case

-Retail businesses receive tons of unstructured feedback via customer emails.
-Manually analyzing and classifying these is time-consuming and error-prone.
-We use **LLMs + prompt engineering** to automate:

-- Sentiment analysis
-- Product category classification
-- Complaint frequency detection
-- Insight extraction from natural language
+Retail chains receive thousands of customer feedback emails.
+The goal is to extract structured insights from these emails using **prompt engineering** with a language model.

+We aim to answer:

+1. What **product category** receives the most **negative feedback**?
+2. Which **store location** has the most **customer complaints**?

 ---

 ## ❓ Problem Statement

-> Given 10 synthetic customer emails from BuyBuy stores:
->
+Each email may:

+- Praise or criticize a product
+- Mention a specific item (e.g., "blue sofa", "laptop stand")
+- Include a store location

+We leverage an LLM to:

-> - Identify negative sentiment emails
+- Understand sentiment from free-text
-> - Map the product mentioned to a broader category (e.g., "shirt" → "clothing")
+- Infer the **category** of each product (e.g., electronics, furniture, clothing)
-> - Track which store location is most often associated with complaints
->
-> Then, return:
-> ```json
-> {
->   "most_complained_category": "...",
->   "most_complained_location": "..."
-> }
-> ```
+- Aggregate and summarize insights

 ---